Rangers vs. Angels Player Props Betting Odds

 Semien Stats

-- Semien has eight doubles, five home runs, 18 walks and 25 RBI (35 total hits).
-He's also stolen four bases.
+- Semien has eight doubles, five home runs, 20 walks and 27 RBI (36 total hits).
+He has swiped four bases.

-- Semien will look for his fourth straight game with a hit in this contest.
-During his last five outings he is batting .263 with two doubles, five walks and two RBI.
+- Semien has recorded at least one hit in four games in a row.
+During his last five outings he is hitting .316 with two doubles, seven walks and four RBI.

 Semien Recent Games